 As I hiked up into this gorgeous mountain range that reminded me so much of the stark beauty of Yosemite I realized something odd.
 There were no tourists anywhere!
 It was so peaceful and pleasant and I literally saw more marmots on this hike up to Cottonwoods Pass and beyond, then I did hikers.
 What an awesome day out in nature!
 I brought my mask with me around my neck but never once even had to put it over my nose.
 If you find a trail where those cute marmots are, chances are its way above 10,000 feet and not the easiest trail to reach.
 Leaving you much safer from there hikers germs.

-Hike the unpopular rails
+Hike the unpopular trails of the eastern Sierra

 A month earlier on our first day in the eastern Sierras, I made the mistake of attempting to go for a hike up Duck’s Pass in Mammoth Lakes and the trail was packed with tons of tourists and a few locals.
 So many people were being respectful and wearing masks which was awesome, but yet the same people were asking to pet my dog which seemed a little backward.
 So you are being careful and wearing a mask but you want to put your germy germs on my dog who I cuddle with and take selfies beside constantly?
 I also had people wearing masks ask me to take family photos of them shoving their dirty snot covered iPhones at me.
 That is a big nope.
 Why would I want to touch your germy iPhone?
 This right here is what selfie sticks with tripods are for; Perfect for a pandemic family moment!